Keymil72/QuizLogic/README.md

 # QuizLogic
-Repo to create quiz api logic tested as a console application Project created when I'm bored
+Repo to teasting apis to create quiz as web app teasted as console app Project created when I'm bored